popotam/datasciencecoursera/reproducible/pa2/analysis.md

 were caused by **tornados**, which is
 **65.00%** of total.

-Now, let's look at injuries across the United States:
+Now, let's look at fatalities across the United States:

 ```r